Glendale High School (Glendale, California): History

 The school suffered extensive damage during spring break on March 22, 1964, when a student who was concerned about his grades set fire to the room in which he thought the grade information was stored.
 The fire quickly spread throughout the administration building and to adjacent buildings on the campus.
 The decision was made to reconstruct the campus, leaving the swimming pool, baseball field, tennis courts, and football stadium as the only remnants of the old campus.

 In the early 1990s, the decision was made by the School Board to reintegrate ninth graders into the Glendale Unified School District high schools (with the exception of Crescenta Valley High School, which had already transitioned to a four-year high school in September 1983).
 As a result, the 'J' building was constructed in 1994–1995, opening in September 1995.

 In 2001, Glendale High School celebrated its centenary.
 The student population was then 3,500 and there were over 100 teachers.

 In 2001, the Glendale High School Visual and Performing Arts Program (VAPA) was awarded the BRAVO Award for excellence in arts education by the Los Angeles County Music Center.
 In 2003, the program won another award, the Creative Ticket National School of Distinction Award from the Kennedy Center in Washington, D.C.
 Glendale High School was the only public high school to be awarded this honor.

 On July 1, 2005, Katherine Fundukian replaced LeRoy Sherman and Lou Stewart as co-principals, as part of a School District decision to move Glendale High School back to a "traditional" one-principal system from the two-principal system that had been in place.

-In 2006, eight students from Glendale High School represented the United States at the Junior G8 summit in Saint Petersburg, Russiawhere they discussed world issues and met with the leaders of the G8 nations.
+In 2006, eight students from Glendale High School represented the United States at the Junior G8 summit in Saint Petersburg, Russia where they discussed world issues and met with the leaders of the G8 nations.